Mississippi Hunting License: Cost, Requirements & How to Apply

 Are there free hunting licenses in Mississippi?

-Yes, Mississippi offers free or reduced-cost licenses for: senior (Mississippi residents aged 65 and older are exempt from most license fees); youth (Youth under 16 can hunt without a license when accompanied by a licensed adult).
+Yes.
+Mississippi residents aged 65 and older are exempt from most license requirements.
+Youth under 16 may hunt without a license when accompanied by a licensed adult.

 Can I buy a Mississippi hunting license online?